SoftProjectsGroup-servicesLtd/SoftProjectsGroup/projects.md

 ## Success Stories

-### This Could Be Another Balanced Portfolio
+### Rebalancing Portfolio

+Rebalancing is the process of realigning the weightings of a portfolio of assets.
+Rebalancing involves periodically buying or selling assets in a portfolio to maintain an original desired level of asset allocation.

 ![asd654dasdwer](https://raw.githubusercontent.com/SoftProjectsGroup/SoftProjectsGroup.github.io/master/images/werasd.png)

-Our specialty area is the entertainment media, web marketing and development.
-We are constantly pushing the boundaries of cutting edge web technology to deliver the best content and most consumer-centric experience to our users via PC and mobile.

 ### Crypto Trading Bot